SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 used.

 <p class="warning">
-External constraints are yet supported in Dart.
+External constraints are not yet supported in Dart.
 </p>

 <p class="note">